Vincent550102/nPassword/README.md

 ## TODO

-- [ ] Support for local account
+- [x] Support for local account
-- [ ] Add a feature to allow adding notes to accounts.
+- [x] Add a feature to allow adding notes to accounts.
-- [ ] fulfill more commands template
+- [x] fulfill more commands template
-- [ ] Fix UI/UX issues
+- [x] Fix UI/UX issues
+- [ ] Add a feature to allow users to customize the command template.

 ## Getting Started